mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 not paying attention.
-A pirate by trade, Andon was offered the position by Zander after hearing word of the young man’s skill.
+A pirate by trade, Andon was offered the position by Zander after hearing word of the young man's skill.
 When working, Andon wears
 TL10 cloth armor and carries
 a laser pistol and dagger.
 The rest of the time, he can be seen sporting a jewelled cutlass on a belt worn over an exaggerated
-‘pirate’ costume.
+'pirate' costume.
 Andon spends a lot of time with Candy and fancies himself as her partner, despite the fact she is a skinjob.